sunnyxx/quickjs-debug/README.md

 # quickjs-debug
 `quickjs` is a lightweight js engine created by Fabrice Bellard
 official website: [https://bellard.org/quickjs/](https://bellard.org/quickjs/)
-this git embes quickjs source code (version 2019-07-09) in Xcode project, helps to debug and learn it.
+this git embeds quickjs source code (version 2019-07-09) in Xcode project, helps to debug and learn it.

 # how to run
 clone this git, open Xcode project